lttr/lukastrumm/src/notes/typescript-specifics.md

 // A predicate helps Typescript when the control flow analysis is not enough
 // The predicate is like `argumentName is Type` function isString(input: string | number): input is string {
-    return typeof input === "string"
+  return typeof input === 'string'
 }

 let a = Math.random() < 0.3 ?
-10 : "foobar"
+10 : 'foobar'

 if (isString(a)) {
   a // Typescript now knows it is a string
 } else {
   a // And now a number
 }
 ```